-Way before commercial pharmaceuticals existed as big business, even before the dawn of patent medicines so called cures by doctors or chemists people used herbs and other healing plants to combat sickness, and disease, treat wounds and infections, and help to ease pregnancy and childbirth symptoms!
+Way before commercial pharmaceuticals existed as big business, even before patent medicines existed people used herbs and other healing plants to combat sickness, disease, treat wounds and infections, and help to ease pregnancy and childbirth symptoms!

 By the early Middle Ages, numerous spices were in such high demand they had become high-value items of barter, some worth their weight in gold.

 Here are 3 great culinary herbs that begin with “B” to help you get started using food as medicine.

 Basil is the king of herbs with its earthy spicy, sweet flavor it can be found in kitchens worldwide.
 You can eat it raw, cooked, sauteed, blended into pesto, and used to make sauces, soups, and salads.

 Effective at treating stomach irritations, nausea, and flatulence.
 It acts as an appetite enhancer, increases the flow of bile, and helps to clear nasal passages of mucus and harmful bacteria.